captainzero93/AHK-cs2-Null-Movement-Snap-Tap-SOCD/README.md

 # Null Movement, "Snap Tap" SOCD Script (CS2) (AHK2) (EXE)

 Edit: A self contained compiled portable .exe is now in the release section!
 Now AHK2 doesnt need to be installed.
 Pretext: I do not cheat but I made this to practice programming and level the playing field for people who cant afford the new keyboards.
-This as of writing is NOT considered cheating neither is AHK a VAC banable process.
+This functionality as of writing is NOT considered cheating neither is AHK a VAC bannable process.

 ## Features
 - **Snap Tap Mode**: Prioritizes the last pressed key for instant direction changes.